Paani143/my2-Basina/README.md

 | Football | Team work and tactics | 24 hours |
 | Running | Core Strength and Stamina | 20 hours |

+### Quotes

+> The important thing is not to stop questioning. *Albert Einstein*
+> The greatest enemy of knowledge is not ignorance, it is the illusion of knowledge. *Stephen Hawking*